jdc-cunningham/raspi-home-security-cam/ver_1/README.md

 Edit: Actually they are log files, I just never set the prefix, it was just undefined, can turn logging off in your bucket

+# Updates

+This will need a restart script when WiFi is down.
+I tried to get something working but none of the commands would bring WiFi back up.
+Maybe I was too impatient (need to wait longer than a second).
+Or maybe not try to call it from Python, rather outside of Python.
+I noticed it was not connected to the WiFi today but I was home so that was lucky.
+I updated the firmware maybe that will help.

+Will still look into adding that, it needs to set the state to off and then restart again, will probably need a restart_requested state somewhere.